hardisj/erinsaudiocorner/content/english/loudspeakers/Mackie_CR3X.md

 <img align="left" src="https://dl.dropboxusercontent.com/s/7na0jx02q86p90z/Mackie%20vs%20PreSonus%20adjusted.png?dl=0" alt="specs" width="100%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />

 You may be trying to choose between these speakers and the PreSonus Eris E3.5 I have also reviewed.
+They each have their own issues.
 My suggestion as to which to buy boils down to this:
 * No matter what speaker you buy STUFF THE PORT.
 It doesn't help you get any lower.
 In fact, it only serves to provide a resonant bump ~ 100Hz and results in a steeper roll off.
 * If you don't plan to adjust tonal balance knobs on the PreSonus then get the Mackie.
 Easy choice.
 * I think it is a coin toss between the Mackie CR3-X and the *adjusted* PreSonus E3.5.
-Though, I'd probably leave toward the Mackie as it still has a more neutral response (especially with the port stuffed).
+Though, I'd probably lean toward the Mackie as it still has a more neutral response (especially with the port stuffed).
 * If you are placing these near a wall the PreSonus' tonal controls may prove useful enough (by lowering the boosted bass as you put the speaker near a wall) and make the decision to go that route easier.
-Though, I would recommend putting the tweeter axis above the listening position and even turned off axis; otherwise the treble is too much.
+Though, I would recommend turning the speakers off axis; otherwise the treble is too much.
+30° to 40° looks to be the best compromise.
+Still, the Mackie's HF balance appears better when the same positioning is used for that speaker.

 If you have DSP then make the adjustments to the E3.5 I recommended (port stuff, tonal knobs) and go with the PreSonus.